 Smoking will not be permitted on SouthCoast Health grounds, including buildings, parking lots, or employee break areas.
-This policy applies to physicians, mid- level providers, administration, management, hourly staff, vendors, and patients.
+This policy applies to providers, administration, management, hourly staff, vendors, visitors, and patients.

 Violation of this policy will result in progressive discipline up to and including termination.